Math 19500: Precalculus

 You can even replace both midterm exam scores if your final is superior to both.
 One way to think of these grading factors is that your performance on midterms cannot hurt your final grade, as compared to your final exam grade.
 Your performance on the midterms can only help your grade in comparison to your final exam score.
 If you miss a midterm exam for any reason, your final exam grade will be used to make-up your missed midterm.

 With these grading factors you will be less stressed taking the midterms knowing that you can replace a bad score with your final exam score.
-Moreover, if you feel ill, test positive for covid, you can skip either midterm, or both midterms.
+Moreover, if you feel ill, test positive for covid, you can skip either midterm, or all midterms--and use your final exam grade as your make-up.
 However, you must take the final.
 If you are sick for the final, do not come to campus.
 There will be a make-up final exam.

 Sample Midterm and Final Exams

 NO ELECTRONICS OR CALCULATORS ON MIDTERM AND FINAL EXAMS.
 Midterm and final exams will be given in-person.
 All sample exam questions modeled on the assigned webassign homework problems.
-If you've worked through the assigned webassign homework and classwork problems there should be no surprises on the written exams.
-Your grade in this course depends on your performance on the written midterm and final exams.
-It is you against the questions on the webassign questions on these tests.
-The best way to prepare to take these written exams is by continuously practicing webassign hw, classwork, and quiz questions.
+If you've worked through the assigned webassign homework and workbook and quiz problems, there should be no surprises on the written exams.
+Your grade in this course depends most on your performance on the written midterms and the final exam.
+It is you against the questions on these tests.
+We want every student to be successful.
+The best way to prepare to take these important written exams is by continuously practicing solving problems.
 The sample exams below have been included to give you an idea of the exam format.
 During any semester exam problems will be shuffled between the assigned webassign problems from those sections, however the exam format will be similar to the format of the exams below.

 Sample Exam 1.
 Questions from sections 1.1-2.4.